-The following are remarks made by the Ipswich Historical Commission chairman John Fiske, on accepting the 2014 Community Service Award from the Ipswich Democratic Town Committee, January 31, 2015:
+The following remarks were made by the Ipswich Historical Commission chairman John Fiske, on accepting the 2014 Community Service Award from the Ipswich Democratic Town Committee to the Historical Commission on January 31, 2015:

 Today, the houses are painted in different colors, but in their period they were unpainted, the siding was of weathered pine – old, first growth, slow-growing, tightly-grained pine that could weather for two or three hundred years without paint.
 The houses were similar in size, style and color.
 They were the houses of people who wanted to fit in, not stand out.
 People did not want to display their wealth by ostentatious houses; There are no McMansions among them, and, thanks to our APD, there never will be.

 The men who lived in these houses (I’m sorry, ladies, but it was a male dominated period!) lived by two key values that I fear have dropped off the radar today.
 When we read men’s journals and the letters between fathers and sons, we find two words that recur frequently and that sound a tad foreign to modern ears: “competence” and “serviceable.”

 The aim of a man in this period was to “secure a competence,” that is, to earn enough to support his family in comfort – no excess, but no hardship either.
 None of the men expressed a desire for great wealth.
 A competence was what men aspired to.

 A man also wanted to be “serviceable,” that is, able to be of service to his community.
 He did not want to put all his efforts into improving his own lot in life, he wanted to help make his community stronger as well.

 The houses we have preserved, then, were the homes of people who aspired to a competence and to being serviceable.
 Not a bad pair of values to live by.